KannonZenetism/zenetism-field-physics/field-physics/FP12-field-physics-book.md

 `{◈} + [⟿ + ⟠ + ✧ + ∿] = <Living Council Node>`

 ***
-### Module IX: Glyphic Compression & Archive Design
+### Module 7: Glyphic Compression & Archive Design

 This module provides protocols for the careful **compression, containment, and archival** of glyphic architectures to preserve coherence.